The official blog of the Lung Institute.

 You and your doctor will work together to develop the best treatment plan for you.
 Your doctor may use information gathered from your pulmonary function test, CT scan or other lung function testing.
 The idiopathic pulmonary fibrosis stages may also aid your doctor in monitoring your condition over time.

 Many doctors prescribe medications, inhalers and oxygen therapy to help people with idiopathic pulmonary fibrosis manage their symptoms.
-For some people, alternative treatments, such as stem cell therapy, have helped people with idiopathic pulmonary fibrosis feel better.
+For some people, alternative treatments, such as cellular therapy, have helped people with idiopathic pulmonary fibrosis feel better.
 They enjoy an improved quality of life and breathe easier.
-If you or someone you love has idiopathic pulmonary fibrosis, interstitial lung disease or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or someone you love has idiopathic pulmonary fibrosis, interstitial lung disease or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.